Suspended: Nick Smith hits back at 'bully' Speaker after getting the boot

 Naitonal and independent Jami-Lee Ross opposed it.
 No vote was cast for Act.

-Once Smith had left the chamber, Brownlee asked if he could make a late submission on Speaker's inquiry into bullying in Parliament.
+Once Smith had left the chamber, Brownlee asked if he could make a late submission on the Speaker's inquiry into bullying in Parliament.

 Naming a member is a lot more serious than a simple suspension.